anne-d-wic/anne-d-wic/README.md

 I am building analytics portfolio projects that demonstrate how data can support operational decisions, performance improvement, and business prioritization through end-to-end reporting workflows.

 My current emphasis is on strengthening not only dashboard quality, but also SQL credibility, reporting-layer design, and analytical rigor.

----

-## Suggested Pinned Repository Descriptions

-Use these as stronger short descriptions for the pinned repositories on the profile page.

-### project-portfolio-analytics-dashboard

-Power BI and Python dashboard analyzing portfolio delivery, risk exposure, and milestone performance with a business-oriented PMO lens.

-### production-efficiency-powerbi-dashboard

-Industrial production analytics dashboard built with Power BI and Python to monitor output, downtime, efficiency, and shift performance.

-### industrial-maintenance-powerbi-dashboard

-Industrial maintenance analytics workflow built with Python, SQL Server, and Power BI to monitor downtime, maintenance cost, and operational execution.